taraqfarhan/ggl/README.md

    ```

 #### **Windows**
 No need to make the script executable explicitly.
+But You might need to rename the script from ggl to ggl.py (if needed).
+Check the following steps to learn more.

 ### **Step 4: Testing**
 Run the script in a terminal to verify it works globally.